 (g) Violation of this section shall result in revocation of the license being used, and no license will be issued to the old or the new owner in the city for one year from the date of the violation.

-(Ord.
-No. 07-14, § 2, 7-16-2007)

-Charter reference(s)—Transfer of alcoholic beverage license, § 11-16.

 Sec.
 6-209.
 Surrender of licenses.

 (a) Criteria generally.
-Any licensee authorized to engage in the sale of alcoholic beverages on specifically described premises shall be required to surrender the license held by him without demand of the mayor and council upon any of the following events: except as otherwise provided in this chapter, any sale or transfer of any interest in the business of the license holder, whether an actual sale of any of the license holder's stock or proprietorship or partnership interest to any unregistered person or upon a sale of all or substantially all of the license holder's assets to any unregistered person.
+Any licensee authorized to engage in the sale of alcoholic beverages on specifically described premises shall be required to surrender the license held by such licensee without demand of the mayor and council upon any of the following events: except as otherwise provided in this chapter, (i) revocation of the license by the public safety commission; or (ii) any sale or transfer of any interest in the business of the license holder, whether an actual sale of any of the license holder's stock or proprietorship or partnership interest to any unregistered person or upon a sale of all or substantially all of the license holder's assets to any unregistered person.
 For purposes of this subsection, the term "unregistered person" shall mean any individual, corporation, partnership, limited partnership, club, association or fraternal order not shown upon any current application for an alcoholic beverage license on the specific premises involved.
 For purposes of this subsection, a sale of all or substantially all of the licensee's assets shall include, or be deemed to include, any sale of any specifically described premises or bulk sale of inventory or assets at any specifically described premises for which the license holder is licensed to engage in the sale of alcoholic beverages in the city.
 For purposes of this subsection, any corporation or limited partnership or association whose stock is traded on any stock exchange recognized by the United States Securities and Exchange Commission shall be excepted from this requirement to the extent of any transfer of shareholding or partnership interests not exceeding five percent in any one trade or transaction.

 (b) Time limit.
 Surrender as provided in this chapter shall be made to the city clerk within 30 days of any event requiring surrender of the license.